timonweb/django-tailwind/README.md

    />
    ```

-9. You should now be able to use Tailwind css classes in your html.
+9. You should now be able to use Tailwind CSS classes in your html.

 10. To build a production version of CSS run: